-Here's How President Trump Says Mexico Could Pay for the Border Wall
+Here's How Trump Says Mexico Could Pay for the Border Wall

 But Trump has struggled to explain how Mexico would actually pay for the wall, saying on Wednesday in an interview with ABC News that Mexico would pay maybe in a "complicated way, but they will pay."

-It is unclear what tax reform bill Trump was referring to during his Thursday conference, but Republicans in Congress have supported a tax bill that imposes a border adjusted tax, meaning that imports would be taxed before they entered the United States.
+Republicans in Congress have supported a tax bill that imposes a border adjusted tax, meaning that imports would be taxed before they entered the United States.
 (Many economists argue that a tax on goods entering the United States is passed on to American consumers.)

 If the wall is paid for through a border adjusted tax, Trump would be backing away from a central promise of his campaign.
+The tax is not the same as requiring Mexico to pay directly for the wall.

 Peña Nieto announced on Thursday morning that he was canceling a meeting with Trump; Trump said on Thursday that the two "agreed to cancel our planned meeting."